frankframework/frankframework/docker/README.md

 ## Running a test image

 First make sure that you can access the auxiliary images.
+This can be done by:
+- building them yourself, by checking out https://github.com/frankframework/ci-images/ and proceed inside directory filesystems/samba2
-This can be done by building them yourself, or by using the prebuild images in the private Docker registry `private.docker.nexus.frankframework.org`.
+- or by using the prebuild images in the private Docker registry `private.docker.nexus.frankframework.org`.
 The private repository requires [login](https://docs.docker.com/engine/reference/commandline/login/).

 Use Docker compose to run any combination of test image, database and Messaging Systems.
 The properties will be resolved automatically.